stevenpstansberry/fit-graph-pro/README.md

 This app uses a **serverless architecture** built on AWS, making it highly scalable and cost-efficient.
 Here's a high-level overview:

-1. **React Front-End**:
+- **React Front-End**:
    - A single-page application (SPA) built with React and Material UI for responsiveness and ease of use.
    - Interacts with the back-end via HTTP requests to AWS API Gateway.

-2. **AWS API Gateway**:
+- **AWS API Gateway**:
-   - Exposes RESTful API endpoints to handle requests such as logging workouts, retrieving workout history, and user authentication.
+   - Exposes RESTful API endpoints to handle requests such as logging workouts, retrieving workout history, user authentication, and other operations.

-3. **AWS Lambda**:
+- **AWS Lambda**:
    - Serverless functions to handle business logic, such as processing workout data, authenticating users, and interfacing with DynamoDB.
+   - Handles password reset functionality by generating unique reset pages with tokens and expiry dates.

-4. **DynamoDB**:
+- **DynamoDB**:
-   - A NoSQL database that stores user workout data and authentication tokens securely.
+   - A NoSQL database that securely stores user workout data, authentication tokens, and other application data.

+- **Amazon Simple Notification Service (SNS)**:
+   - Utilized to handle the **Contact Page**, where users can send messages to the author.
+These messages are pushed to the author via SNS notifications.

+- **Amazon Simple Email Service (SES)**:
+   - Powers the fully-fledged **password reset system**.
+SES is used to send password reset emails containing a unique link for each user.
+Each link includes a **reset token** and **expiry date**, ensuring secure password recovery.

-5. **JWT Authentication**:
+- **JWT Authentication**:
-   - Ensures secure login and session management by generating and validating JWT tokens.
+   - Ensures secure login and session management by generating and validating **JWT tokens**, managed via AWS Lambda and API Gateway.

 ## Setup and Installation
 - **Node.js** installed on your machine.